 The importance lies in that the estimated absolute phase of the aforementioned applications is directly proportional to the desired physical quantities such as the distribution of thickness or refractive index for OI, the distribution of magnetic susceptibility or the velocity of blood flow for MRI, the three-dimensional (3D) distribution of the object surface for FPP, and the surface height of the topography or ground deformation for InSAR.

-The challenge lies in that the initial phase of the aforementioned applications is limited in the range of (π,π] since it is calculated from the complex amplitude field (CAF) by the arctangent function.
+The challenge lies in that the initial phase of the aforementioned applications is limited in the range of since it is calculated from the complex amplitude field (CAF) by the arctangent function.
 However, in most cases, the phase range corresponding to the sample exceeds this limitation.
 Therefore, to obtain the desired physical quantities, the absolute phase must be estimated from the initial wrapped phase that is the so-called phase unwrapping.

-Figure 1.Phase unwrapping in OI,1 MRI,2 FPP,4 and InSAR.6
+Figure 1.Phase unwrapping in OI,

-Spatial phase unwrapping, i.e., getting ψ solely by φ, is straightforward but ill-posed, because both ψ and k are unknown in Eq.
+Spatial phase unwrapping, i.e., getting solely by , is straightforward but ill-posed, because both and are unknown in Eq.
 (1).
-However, if the absolute phase is continuous, i.e., the Itoh condition is satisfied, the problem becomes well-posed.7 In the Itoh condition, ψ and φ satisfy the following relationship: ψ=W[φ]={φ,|φ|πφ2π,φ>πφ+2π,φ<π,where W[·] is the wrap operator that removes multiples of 2π so that the output is within [π,π) and is the difference operator.
-Then, the absolute phase can be calculated as ψ(r1)=ψ(r0)+Lψdr=ψ(r0)+LW[φ]dr,where r0 is the starting point, r1 is the current point, and L is an arbitrary integration path linking the two points.
-The simplest integration path is the line-by-line scan.
+However, if the absolute phase is continuous, i.e., the Itoh condition is satisfied, the problem becomes well-posed.7 In the Itoh condition, and satisfy the following relationship:

 In fact, the purpose of the traditional spatial phase unwrapping methods is to avoid the negative impact of invalid points as much as possible, and it is mainly suitable for nonserious noise and some discrete discontinuous or aliasing points.
 In some extreme cases such as the presence of severe noise or locally isolated discontinuous or aliasing regions, the traditional methods will become ineffective.

 Jin et al.20 first proposed the use of deep learning to solve illposed inverse problems in imaging.
 This idea of using a deep neural network to learn the mapping relationship from input space to output space from paired datasets makes it possible to solve phase unwrapping in the aforementioned extreme cases.
-Thus, in the past 4 years, many deep-learning-involved methods have quickly emerged for spatial phase unwrapping that are still effective in the cases of noise, discontinuity, and aliasing due to not being constrained by the Itoh condition.2145
+Thus, in the past 4 years, many deep-learning-involved methods have quickly emerged for spatial phase unwrapping that are still effective in the cases of noise, discontinuity, and aliasing due to not being constrained by the Itoh condition.21

 These deep-learning-involved methods use different strategies to achieve phase unwrapping by supervised optimization of neural networks with specific datasets:

-Figure 2.Datasets of the deep-learning-involved phase unwrapping methods, for (a) dRG, (b) dWC, and (c) dDN.
-“R” and “I” represent the real and imaginary parts of CAF, respectively.
+Figure 2.Datasets of the deep-learning-involved phase unwrapping methods, for (a) dRG, (b) dWC, and (c) dDN. “

 In addition, the absolute phase dataset generation methods used in deep-learning-involved methods can be divided into the following four categories: